hanthor/akmods/README.md

 ## How it's organized

 The `akmods` images are built and published daily.
+The build matrix, defining combinations of distributions, platforms, and kmod groups, is configured in `build_configurations.yaml`.

-There are several images, each tailored for specific kernel flavors and kmod groups, as defined in `kmods.yaml` and `cayo-images.yaml`.
+Each image is tailored for specific kernel flavors and kmod groups, as defined in `kmods.yaml`

 ## Features